dementive/godot-immediate-gui/README.md

 The `datamodel` and `pressed` properties are not checked every frame, their functions are only run one time when the data model scene is first instantiated.

 However, adding more bindable properties is trivially done by editing \_notifcation() and update() in DataBind.cpp.

+## Performance

+Most of the time signal based UI architecture will be more performant than immediate mode since it only has to do updates when you explicitly tell it to update instead of every frame.

+However I've found that 99% of the time the extra performance hit of doing UI updates every frame makes almost no difference at all on the total performance of the application.
+I've profiled my godot applications with intel vtune, perf, hotspot, and valgrind and in all my projects a majority of the cpu time is spent just rendering the scene.
+The relative cost of updating the UI every frame is mostly negligible compared to the how expensive rendering every frame is.

+With that said you can of course still write code that is super slow if your UI updates are very expensive.
+If your UI update logic is already super slow it's going to be much more noticeable with immediate mode than with retained mode since updates happen a lot more often.

+There are easy ways around this though if you analyze how your data is used and cache the value.
+For example if you have a function `do_thing()` that calls into your game data and then computes some super expensive value that takes 5ms to compute it's probably not a great idea to call it every frame.
+Most values likely don't need to be computed every frame.
+Caching the result of `do_thing()` by only calling it when the computed data actually changes (or just call it less frequently like every 120th frame instead of every frame) and storing it in a variable somewhere can help fix slow updates.

 ## Other Similar Projects